stuartpittaway/diyBMSv4ESP32/ProgrammingHardware.md

 ## Programming the modules

+### Modules up to v4.40
 The ESP32 controller supports programming the cell monitoring modules directly (only those supporting AVRISP 6 pin header).
 You no longer need to use a computer or USBASP style cable/adapter.

+### Module v4.50 and newer
+Modules after v4.50 require the use of an UPDI programming adapter.
+Take a look at this website for help. https://teddywarner.org/Projects/SerialUPDI/#serial-programming

+Download the pre-compiled files (inside the ZIP file) for programming from the releases section on GITHUB https://github.com/stuartpittaway/diyBMSv4ESP32/releases/

+Look in the "Modules" folder of the release ZIP, for a file with a name similar to "module_fw_V450_10K_ATtiny1624_450_e0_h0_l0.hex"

 # License